Messoriz/Silverstream/README.md

 # Silverstream
-School attempt on a streaming seriv
+School attempt at a streaming service with login and display of movie posters etc.